| In the Name of Allah, most

 the future.'
 I took my Shahadah again that evening this time in

+front of witnesses.
 The easy part, which may seem the hardest part, is getting

 accustomed to nothingness and solitude.
 That is one thing prison